priscila225/charles/README.md

 [Charles](https://www.charlesproxy.com/) is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
 This includes requests, responses and the HTTP headers (which contain the cookies and caching information).

+When you enable charles you will stop your external internet accesss so it's expected to don't be able to open your PC browser and others connections in there.
+You are tunneling between your PC and your mobile device as a proxy

 ## How to Install

 Note: If you update your PC OS or your mobile OS make sure you install the root certificate again